 Most small business owners do not have primary insurance covers that protect their ventures from losses and cover general liability and commercial property insurance.
 Most business people view owning business owner insurance as a surplus luxury compared to the several competing business needs.
 Commitment to paying monthly premium rates is hard for most business owners, and they choose to risk their businesses.
-However, companies without insurance are known to be making a mistake since the venture can be faced with several risks such as property damages and robberies.
+However, companies without insurance such as one sure insurance for motor trade businesses are known to be making a mistake since the venture can be faced with several risks such as property damages and robberies.

 Who needs Business Owners Insurance?